Skip to content

 1. Leo the Late Bloomer by Robert Kraus, illustrated by Jose Aruego

-Leo cannot read, or write or draw.
+Leo cannot read, write, or draw.
 He is a sloppy eater.
 And he never says a word.
-Leo’s Dad frets and hovers, worried that there is something the matter with Leo.
+Leo’s Dad frets and hovers worried that there is something that matters with Leo.
 But Leo’s mother has faith:

 “Are you sure Leo’s a bloomer?”